magic-wormhole/magic-wormhole/docs/api.md

 Use non-dilated wormholes when your application only needs to exchange a couple of messages, for example to set up public keys or provision access tokens.
-Use a dilated wormhole to move large files.
+Use a dilated wormhole to move files.

 Dilated wormholes can provide multiple "channels": these are multiplexed through the single (encrypted) TCP connection.
 Each channel is a separate